scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 ## Tutorial difficulty level

 This tutorial is appropriate for folks interested in understanding how the Scholars' Lab website works.
-You'll learn some new terms and get familiar with the GitHub.com interface; you will *not* need to use the command line nor understand git, beyond two basic ideas we'll explain thoroughly:
+You'll need prior experience browsing the Web, but no other specialized skills.

-- branching (making a copy of a set of code, so that you can play around with it without impacting other folks' use of that code)
+We tried to make this tutorial very detailed, marking actual do-something-now steps as items in a numbered list, and text explaining why you're doing these steps formatted as normal paragraphs; we also included regular screenshots, so you can compare what you're seeing with what the lesson thinks you should be seeing.
+(And there's a [handy cheatsheet version](#cheatsheet), for once you've read through the details and just need a reference guide.)
+Whether learning these skills will feel comfortable and/or worthwhile to you, is particular to each person's experiences and interests.
+What we can tell you is that the steps in this tutorial are "straightforward"—that is, there are very few choices you need to make as you work through this lesson.

-- merging (once you've made changes you're happy with, adding those back to the main set of code so that others can see/use your work)
+You'll learn some new terms and get familiar with the GitHub.com interface.
+You will *not* need to use the command line nor understand git/versioning.
+(We'll discuss two versioning concepts briefly, but you will not need to understand these to use this tutorial.)

 If the workflow in this lesson doesn't work for your needs, there are two simpler options for authoring blog posts on SLab.org: